algorandfoundation/docs/docs/sdks/javascript/index.md

     Algorand supports many transaction types.
 To see what types are supported see [Transactions](https://developer.algorand.org/docs/get-details/transactions/).
 ​
 # Sign First Transaction
 Before the transaction is considered valid, it must be signed by a private key.
 Use the following code to sign the transaction.
-Once signed, we can extract the transaction ID.
-You'll use the `txId` to look up the status of the transaction in the following sections.
+Now, you can extract the transaction ID.
+Actually, you can even extract the transaction ID before signing the transaction.
+You'll use the `txId` to look up the status of the transaction in the following sections of this guide.
 ​
 ```javascript
         // Sign the transaction